Triangle (2009 British film)

-Triangle is a 2009 psychological horror film written and directed by Christopher Smith and starring Melissa George and Michael Dorman.
-The film was released in the United Kingdom on 16 October 2009.
+Triangle is a 2009 psychological horror film written and directed by Christopher Smith and starring Melissa George, Michael Dorman, Rachael Carpani, Henry Nixon, Emma Lung, and Liam Hemsworth.
 George portrays a single mother who goes on a boating trip with several friends.
 When they are forced to abandon their ship, they board a derelict ocean liner, where they become convinced that someone is stalking them.